How Many Countries Don’t Use the Metric System

 • Ampere (A) Electric Current

-These base units can also be used to calculate a wide range of derived units, including square meters, radians, farads, ohms, and lumens.
+These base units can also calculate various derived units, including square meters, radians, farads, ohms, and lumens.

-Before the metric system was adopted, the British imperial measurement system was used for the calculation of weights and measures.
-The imperial system was given its name since the British Empire, the predominant ruling power, used it.
+Before the metric system was adopted, the British imperial measurement system was used to calculate weights and measures.
+The imperial system was named after the British Empire; the predominant ruling power used it.

-The British imperial system spread to all the states the British colonized, including the United States, the foremost country in the list of how many countries don’t use the metric system, which still uses another system of measurement despite most of the world’s adoption of the SI units.
+The British imperial system spread to all the states the British colonized, including the United States, the foremost country on the list of how many countries don’t use the metric system, which still uses another measurement system despite most of the world’s adoption of the SI units.

 2. How Many Countries Don’t Use the Metric System?